HITB-CyberWeek/proctf-2019/writeups/geocaching/README.md

 ListAllBusyCellsResponse - sent by service, contains the list of (coordinates, secret data).
 ```

-However, this request is restricted to planet administration only, so upon receiving `ListAllBusyCellsRequest` the service sends back `AdminChallenge`.
+However, this request is restricted to the planet administration, so upon receiving `ListAllBusyCellsRequest` the service sends back `AdminChallenge`.
 The client then must send back `AdminResponse`, and if the service is satisfied, it will respond with `ListAllBusyCellsResponse`.

 ### Other messages